njugunanduati/companieshouseapi/README.md

 # companieshouseapi
-A simple web application that extends the "https://www.companieshouse.gov.uk" to check for a company name is available or not.
+A simple web application that extends the "https://www.companieshouse.gov.uk" RESTful api("/search/companies/") to check for a company name is available or not.
 We are also check whether the name contains sensitive word like "KING", "ACCREDITED" and many more